 Units which will be fitted into a door or adjacent to a door should also be toughened.

-Toughened glass is referred to as saftey glass, once toughened the glass is much harder to break but also breaks into lots of tiny pieces which are less likely to injure than larger shards of glass.
+is also referred to as saftey glass, once toughened the glass is much harder to break but also breaks into lots of tiny pieces which are less likely to injure than larger shards of glass.

 These are optional and mimic the bars used to separate smaller panes in older wooden windows.
-These are 18mm or 25mm wide and typcially white or Wood Effect.
+These are 18mm or 25mm wide and typically white or Wood Effect.
 Read more about Georgian Bars...

-Width x Height.
-The units will be made to the nearest mm, a tolerance should be allowed for fitting, this tolerance will be determined by the specific rebate depth of your frame.
+Width x Height in millimetres.
+The units will be made with a +2mm/-1mm manufacturing tolerance, a tolerance should also be allowed for fitting, this tolerance will be determined by the specific rebate depth of your frame.
 It is important to input the width and height the correct way around for any patterned glass units as some of the patterns are directional.
 We advise allowing around 4/5mm 'wiggle' room on each edge of your unit.
 So, allowing a total of 8/10mm on both width and height.

 The most accurate way to measure your unit is to remove it from the frame.

 This is a relatively simple process as seen in this video.
 How to remove a double glazed unit.

 You can purchase a glass thickness and cavity depth Measuring Tool